SeriousOldMan/Simulator-Controller/Docs/Classes Reference.md

 ***

 ## Plugin extends [ConfigurationItem](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#abstract-configurationitem-classesahk) ([Classes.ahk](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Includes/Classes.ahk))
 A plugin is used by the Simulator Controller framework to integrate custom code and extensions.
-Plugins can be configured by the [setup tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Setup#setup).
+Plugins can be configured by the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration).
 Especially the more complex plugins may define a set of configuration parameters to define the function mapping, initial values for dynamic parameters, and so on.
 A special subclass named [ControllerPlugin](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#controllerplugin-extends-plugin-simulator-controllerahk) exists, which provides additional functionality to interact with the single instance of [SimulatorController](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#singleton-simulatorcontroller-extends-configurationitem-simulator-controllerahk), handle plugin modes and connect to controller functions.
 The base class *Plugin* only provides the functionality necessary for configuration reading and writing.

 ### Public Properties